Cancer of the Uterus

 Managing the side effects of treatment for uterine cancer

 It will take some time to recover from the physical and emotional changes caused by treatment.
-Treatment side effects can vary – some women experience many side effects, while others have few.
+Treatment side effects can vary – some people experience many side effects, while others have few.
 Side effects may last from a few weeks to a few months or, in some cases, years or permanently.
-This section includes ways to reduce or manage the discomfort that side effects may cause.
+Below are ways to reduce or manage the discomfort that side effects may cause.

 The ovaries produce the hormones oestrogen and progesterone.
 If both ovaries have been removed or if you’ve had radiation therapy to the pelvic area, you will no longer produce these hormones and you will stop having periods.
 This is called menopause.
 For most women, menopause is a natural and gradual process that starts between the ages of 45 and 55.
 If you have not already entered menopause, these treatments will cause sudden menopause.
 If you have already been through menopause, the symptoms of menopause may come back.

-Menopausal symptoms include hot flushes, night sweats, dry or itchy skin, mood swings, trouble sleeping (insomnia), tiredness, vaginal dryness, weight gain, and bladder problems.
+Menopausal symptoms include hot flushes, night sweats, dry or itchy skin, mood swings, trouble sleeping (insomnia), tiredness, aching joints, vaginal dryness, weight gain and bladder problems.
+You may also have a decreased interest in sex (low libido).

 The symptoms of menopause caused by cancer treatment are usually more severe than during a natural menopause because the body hasn’t had time to get used to the gradual decrease in hormone levels.

-A loss of oestrogen at menopause may cause bones to weaken and break more easily.
-This is known as osteoporosis.
+Menopause may cause other changes in the body.
+For example, your cholesterol levels may rise, which can increase your risk of heart disease.
+Over time, your bones may become weak and brittle, and break more easily.
+This is called osteoporosis.
 Radiation therapy to the pelvis can also weaken the bones.

-- Try vaginal moisturisers from pharmacies to help with vaginal discomfort and dryness.
+- Vaginal moisturisers available over the counter at pharmacies can help with vaginal discomfort and dryness.

 - Ask your doctor if you need to avoid products containing oestrogen.
-They can suggest non-hormonal medicines for menopausal symptoms.
+They can suggest non‑hormonal medicines to relieve the symptoms of menopause.

-- If your menopausal symptoms are severe, talk to your gynaecological oncologist about the risks and benefits of taking hormone replacement therapy (HRT) to reduce the symptoms.
-HRT is not usually used in women with uterine cancer because oestrogen may cause the cancer to grow.
-If you were already on HRT when the cancer was diagnosed, you may need to consider stopping its use.
+- If your menopausal symptoms are severe, talk to your doctor about the risks and benefits of taking menopause hormone therapy (MHT), previously called hormone replacement therapy (HRT).
+MHT is not usually used for uterine cancer because oestrogen may cause the cancer to grow.
+If you were already on MHT when the cancer was diagnosed, you may need to consider stopping its use.

 - Learn meditation and relaxation techniques, which may reduce stress and lessen some of the symptoms of menopause.

-- Ask for a referral to a specialist menopause clinic if needed.
+- Ask your doctor for a referral to a specialist menopause clinic if needed.

 Learning that your reproductive organs will be removed or will no longer function and that you won’t be able to have children can be devastating.
 Even if your family is complete or you did not want children, you may still experience a sense of loss and grief.
 These reactions are not unusual.

-Speaking to a counsellor or an oncology nurse about your feelings and individual situation can be helpful.
+Speaking to a counsellor or a cancer nurse about your feelings and individual situation can be helpful.
 You can also call Cancer Council 13 11 20 to talk to a health professional about your concerns.

 It is common to feel very tired and lack energy during and after treatment.
 This can be a side effect of the treatment itself or a symptom of menopause.
 Travelling to hospitals and clinics for treatment and appointments can be exhausting.
 Dealing with your emotions can also cause fatigue.
 Your tiredness may continue for a while after treatment has finished.